Trajenta Tablets is a brand of medicine containing the active ingredient linagliptin.

 Be careful driving or operating machinery while you are taking Trajenta until you know how it affects you.
 You may experience dizziness when taking Trajenta.

 If your blood sugar level becomes too low, you may feel dizzy, weak or tired and your reaction time may be slower than usual.
+Other symptoms of low blood sugar are listed under Side effects.

 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.